 MIT's Supply Chain Management (SCM) program attracts business professionals from across the globe to experience its unique combination of master's level coursework, professional development, and industry interaction.

-In just ten months, SCM students hone their supply chain expertise through an intensive program that includes:
+In just ten months, SCM students earn a Master's of Engineering in Logistics degree -- the U.S.'s first engineering graduate degree program of its kind -- and hone their supply chain expertise through an intensive program that includes:

 - a challenging curriculum

 Started in 1998 by the MIT Center for Transportation & Logistics, SCM provides its graduates with proficiency in both problem solving and change leadership.
 They are now practicing these skills in a wide variety of industries, including consulting, manufacturing, retail, logistics, distribution, and software.